Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Accuracy tests with mock lenses

+As a word of caution we want to stress that these tests can only be seen as a proof of concept.
+More thorough and realistic tests with fully realistic lensing scenarios \citep[e.g][]{Meneghetti2010a} have to follow, together with a full comparison to other mass reconstruction methods.
+Furthermore, the readiness of the method to be applied to real astronomical data has to be shown in such a follow-up analysis.

-\subsection{Weak lensing tests}
+\subsubsection{Weak lensing tests}

-As another proof of concept for our implementation we perform a pure weak-lensing reconstruction of the mock lens.
-We use the shear catalog without any shape noise contribution first.
+We perform a pure weak lensing reconstruction of the mock lens using the shear catalog without any shape noise contribution first.
 From the 9000 ideal shear values we randomly pick 900 to serve as evaluation points of the mesh-free reconstruction.
-Since the data contains no noise component, no outer-level iteration is needed, but we still assign the fiducial value $\sigma_{\epsilon}=0.3$ to each weak-lensing constraint.
-However, we use the reduced shear as weak-lensing input which demands the inner-level iteration to compensate for the non-linear contributions to the $\chi^{2}$-minimization.
-In order to correct for the mass-sheet degeneracy we force the very upper-right corner of the reconstructed region to approach a convergence value of zero and perform a weak-lensing reconstruction using the reduced shear input and three inner-level iteration steps.
+Since the data contains no noise component, no outer-level iteration is needed, but we still assign the fiducial value $\sigma_{\epsilon}=0.3$ to each weak lensing constraint.
+However, we use the reduced shear as weak lensing input which demands the inner-level iteration to compensate for the non-linear contributions to the $\chi^{2}$-minimization.
+In order to correct for the mass-sheet degeneracy we force the very upper-right corner of the reconstructed region to approach a convergence value of zero.
 We present the result in Fig.~\ref{fig_WL_rec_noNoise} where the top panel shows the real convergence map of the mock lens on the left and the reconstructed convergence map on the right.
-Both maps follow the same resolution based on the 900 weak-lensing evaluation points.
+Both maps follow the same resolution based on the 900 weak lensing evaluation points.
 The bottom panels show the absolute difference between the reconstructed convergence map and the real one on the left and the relative difference to the real map on the right.
-The general agreement is quite striking, which is not surprising given that the data contains no noise component.
-The average absolute difference between the maps is -0.002 and the average relative difference is 0.02.
-In general the reconstruction is better than ten percent with some larger errors towards the edges of the field.
-The maximum absolute and relative errors in the field are found to be $0.08$ and $1.7$, respectively, found in areas where the signal is vanishing and where we are limited by our way of breaking the mass-sheet-degeneracy.
+The general agreement is quite striking, as it should be under these perfect test conditions.
+The average absolute difference between the maps is -0.002 and the average relative difference is -0.02.
+We performed this over-simplified reconstruction to serve as a benchmark for our additional reconstructions which include typical complications for weak lensing analyses.